aarnphm/morph/docs/content/SRS/SRS.md

 >
 > follows standard HTTP protocol for client-server communication

-Rationale: `tinymorph` will adhere to Hypertext Transfer Protocol (HTTP/1.1) standards as defined by the Internet Engineering Task Force (IETF) in RFC 2616 (for HTTP/1.1).
+Rationale: `morph` will adhere to Hypertext Transfer Protocol (HTTP/1.1) standards as defined by the Internet Engineering Task Force (IETF) in RFC 2616 (for HTTP/1.1).

 ## Requirements Traceability Matrix